The first shootout of Olympic hockey competition at the 2026 Milan Cortina Winter Games certainly did not disappoint.

 The women's Group A matchup between Czechia and Switzerland at the Santagiulia Ice Hockey Arena ended regulation in a 3-3 tie, went to overtime and then culminated in an eight-frame penalty shootout which Switzerland survived triumphantly.

-Swiss goaltender Saskia Maurer made three straight shootout stops before teammate Ivana Wey sealed the 4-3 win on the 8th penalty shot.
+Swiss goaltender Saskia Maurer made three straight shootout stops before teammate Ivana Wey sealed the 4-3 win on the eighth penalty shot.

-Switzerland rallied from a two-goal deficit in the third period to secure the Group A win and their first Olympic victory of the tournament.
+Switzerland rallied from a two-goal deficit in the third period to secure the Group A win and its first Olympic victory of the tournament.

-Czechia's Natalie Mlynkova followed with a goal to give her squad the lead going into the half, 2-1.
+Czechia's Natalie Mlynkova followed with a goal to give her squad a 2-1 lead going into the first intermission.

-After a scoreless second period, Czechia's Tereza Plosova scored with 13:51 to go in the third to take a 3-1 lead.
+After a scoreless second period, Czechia's Tereza Plosova found the net with 13:51 to go in the third to take a 3-1 lead.

-The Swiss team answered on the power play with 10:27 left to cut Czechia's lead to one and then they completed the comeback after they tied it all up with 2:20 left in the game.
+The Swiss team answered on the power play with 10:27 left to cut Czechia's lead to one and then they completed the comeback and knotted the game with 2:20 remaining.

 Overtime was scoreless and deadlocked between the two teams and resulted in a thrilling first shootout of the Olympic hockey tournament.

 “We stayed calm, we really believed.
 That’s how you turn it around.
 Then in the shootout, the fans got the full experience.
-It is amazing for women’s hockey," Lara Stadler said after the shootout victory she scored in.
+It is amazing for women’s hockey," Lara Stadler said after the shootout victory.

-The first two periods of play were a near stalemate between the French and Japanese women's hockey teams, until Japan got on the board with just 1 minute and 26 seconds left in the second period.
+The first two periods of play were a near stalemate between the French and Japanese women's hockey teams, until Japan got on the board with just 1:26 left in the second period.

 France answered with 17.7 seconds to go in the 2nd period when Lore Baudrit scored off a rebound that appeared to also bounce off a defender before landing in the back of the net to tie the game 1-1.